 18. The same goes for the possessive pronouns 'mine, yours' in Italian.
 It's much more natural to say 'ho perso la borsa' (I've lost my bag) than 'ho perso la mia borsa' which is more emphatic (I've lost MY bag).

 19. You innocently begin a sentence like 'Se avessi potuto aiutare…' before realizing you've set yourself a horrible trap and now have to figure out which tense to use next.
 Is it 'avevo detto qualcosa?' 'avrei detto qualcosa?' or something completely different?

-You thought you understood your teacher's explanation, but when you look over your notes you realize it just doesn't make sense.
+You thought you understood, but when you look over your notes you realize it just doesn't make sense.
 Photo: CollegeDegrees360/Flickr

 20. Frankly, you've given up hope – or at least, given up talking about it.
 You kick yourself every time you blurt out 'spero che', because now you'll have to use the long-forgotten subjunctive tense.
 Tip: replace 'che' with 'di' and you can use the infinitive, just as long as the subject is the same for both verbs.
 Sneaky!